How Long to Stay at the Wizarding World of Harry Potter

 Universal Orlando has two theme parks: Universal Studios Florida and Universal’s Islands of Adventure.

-The Wizarding World of Harry Potter is not its own theme park, but rather is being built in a section of Universal’s Islands of Adventure theme park.
+The Wizarding World of Harry Potter is not its own theme park, but rather is in two areas in Universal Orlando–Hogsmeade is in Universal’s Islands of Adventure theme park, and Diagon Alley in the Universal Studios theme park.

 Even before Harry Potter, each of these parks took more than a day to fully experience, especially for families with older kids who love thrill rides and extreme, world-class roller coasters.